alessiogandelli/tweets-to-topic-network/README.md

 p.get_topics()
 ```

-## create network
+## create temporal text network
-Finally we can create the network, the  `create_network()` function takes as input the dataframe created in the previous stage, but you can use your own if you need it, and the title of the network.
+Finally we can create the network, the  `create_ttnetwork()` function takes as input the dataframe created in the previous stage (but you can use your own if you need it) and the title of the network.

 The function creates a [temporal text network](https://appliednetsci.springeropen.com/articles/10.1007/s41109-018-0082-3) and two dictionaries that map the tweet id to its text and the couple (user, tweet) to the time of the tweet.
 The network is saved in gml format in the `networks` folder.

+The network is directed and bipartite, so there are two types of nodes: tweets and users

 ```python
 p.create_network(p.df_retweets_labeled, 'retweets')